10 Ways to Make Your Home More Handicap Accessible

 Arrange Your Kitchen for Accessibility

-Those looking to make their home more handicap accessible may have to make some changes to their kitchen.
+Those looking to make handicap accessible homes may have to make some changes to their kitchen.
 Try arranging appliances near the sink and counters to make tasks easier to perform.
 Move everyday items into lower cabinets for easy access.

 Lower Closet Rods